-Let n denote the number of selected destination prefixes and d_j , j = 1...n, denote the average offered load for these destinations.
+Let n denote the number of selected destination prefixes and d_j , $j = 1 \dots n$, denote the average offered load for these destinations.
 Our load balancing scheme attempts to adjust the routing of these n prefixes in order to minimize the objective function in Equation (28).
-Let \mathcal{D}i denote the subset of the n prefixes that are routed where, the first term represents the percentage load due to the selected 10% flows and the second term represents Step 3 the percentage load generated by the other 90% flows on link l_i .
+Let \mathcal{D}i denote the subset of the n prefixes that are routed on link l_i by adjusted routing.
+If f_i Step 3 Each destination prefix may be reachable by all or some denotes the load on link l_i generated by the other 90% traffic flows, which are routed to this link by the default BGP routing, then Equation (28) becomes where, the first term represents the percentage load due to Step 5 Run RRS till a stopping criteria is reached.
+A stopping the selected 10% flows and the second term represents the percentage load generated by the other 90% flows on link l_i .
 This problem can also be written as the following integer programming problem.